FAQ Motor Vehicle Accidents

 What is the right way to go about filing an insurance claim?
 Before seeking legal counsel there are a few things an injured party can do right away to increase the success of their claim.
 Go to the Doctor.
 The first thing is to immediately go to a doctor and clearly communicate your injuries without…

-Experiencing a motor vehicle crash is devastating.
-You may have long-term injuries requiring medical appointments, physical therapy and prescription drugs for months, even years.
+When you are injured in a car wreck and experiencing a motor vehicle crash is devastating.
+You may have long-term injuries requiring medical appointments, physical therapy, and prescription drugs for months, even years.
 It is critical that you speak with a personal injury attorney who cares and knows the law.
-The reputable attorneys at The Law Office of Christopher Jackson are experienced with serious…
+The reputable attorneys at The…

 Very Nice people, easy to work with.
 Very understanding & thorough.
 I worked with Amy, she was GREAT.
 Would recommend this office to anyone needing a personal injury lawyer & already have.